mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 As you might have guessed, the Skeleton Screen that consists of markups, styles, and images is inlined into `*.html` of each route.
 So they can be cached by Service Worker, be loaded instantly, and be rendered independently with any JavaScript.

 We don't want to manually craft each Skeleton Screen for each routes.
 It's a tedious job and we have to manually sync every change between Skeleton Screens and the actual UI components (Yes we treat every route as just a Vue component).
-But think about it, [Skeleton Screen is just a blank version of a page into which information is gradually loaded](https://www.lukew.com/ff/entry.asp?1797).
+But think  it, [Skeleton Screen is just a blank version of a page into which information is gradually loaded](https://www.lukew.com/ff/entry.asp?1797).
 What if we bake the Skeleton Screen into the actual UI component as just a loading state so we can render Skeleton Screen out directly from it without the issue of syncing?

 Thanks to the versatility of Vue, we can actually realize it with [Vue.js Server-Side Rendering](https://ssr.vuejs.org/en/).
 Instead of using it on a real server, we use it at build time to render Vue components to strings and injected them into HTML templates.